Reference

 Clock source.

-Defines whether read operation will be blocking or non-blocking.
-If zero, ROC_CLOCK_SOURCE_EXTERNAL is used.
+Defines whether read operation is blocking or non-blocking.

 roc_resampler_backend resampler_backend